watson-developer-cloud/node-sdk/README.md

       console.log(JSON.stringify(response, null, 2));
 });
 ```

+See this [example](https://github.com/watson-developer-cloud/nodejs-wrapper/blob/master/examples/natural_language_classifier.v1.js) to learn how to create a classifier.

 ### Personality Insights
 Analyze text in english and get a personality profile by using the